lebenebou/ProjectEuler/README.md

 # ProjectEuler
-A repository dedicated to solving the problems on ProjectEuler.net using C++.
+A repository dedicated to solving the problems on ProjectEuler.net (C++).